Hunting and Fishing Regulation Summary Guides

 More Nontraditional Fishing Regulations:

-Tickling and Noodling (Hand grabbing): is not allowed on lakes less than 500 acres, except for lakes less than 500 acres, except for the lakes on Ballard, Peal and Swan Lake Wildlife Management areas.
+Tickling and Noodling (Hand grabbing) are not allowed on lakes less than 500 acres, except for the lakes in the Ballard, Peal, and Swan Lake Wildlife Management areas.

 Bow Fishing and Spear Fishing: There is a daily aggregate limit of 5 catfish. the 5-fish daily catfish limit also applies to Barren River Lake, Carr Creek Lake, Dewey Lake, Fishtrap Lake, Taylorsville Lake and Yatesville Lake.